-Critically appraise health promotion philosophy, principles and theory within a global, national and local context
+- Critically appraise a range of health promotion philosophies, principles and theory within a global, national and local context.

-Critically evaluate the roles and responsibilities of health care practitioners within the political, economic and cultural map of global health care
+- Demonstrate the ability to critically evaluate the roles and responsibilities of health care practitioners within the political, economic and cultural map of global health care.

 |Beaglehole, R. R., & Bonita, R. R. (2009).
 Global public health [electronic resource] : a new era.
 Oxford : Oxford University Press.|